reigenatk/IMDB-Dataset/grading_files/DEVELOPMENT.md

 The next steps will be to implement our next algorithms which are going to involve the rating system somehow.

 Week of (4/25 to 5/1):

 We implemented a fully working version of Dijkstra's algorithm, meeting algorithm 2 of our project proposal.

+Implemented Kosaraju's SCC algorithm by using 2 DFS and a custom class for testing

+Wrote lots of tests to ensure the algorithms are working properly, adding them to the tests folder.